Click to reveal frequently asked questions on a trust deed.

 Will my friends and family know that I have entered a trust deed?

-Everybody entering a trust deed is listed within the Edinburgh gazette and the Accountant in Bankruptcy register.
+Everybody entering a trust deed is listed on the Register of Insolvencies, maintained by the Accountant in Bankruptcy.

 Can entering a trust deed affect my employment?

 The vast majority of people entering a trust deed don’t have to worry about their job.
 In some instances, entering a trust deed can affect employment.
 If you’re worried about your job, please review your contract of employment or speak to your HR manager.